TroyLaPolice/European-Neolithic-Expansion/README.md

 	defineConstant("L", 0.005); // Learning rate
 	defineConstant("LP", 0.6); // Learning pecentage = the ratio of farmers to HGs required in an area for an individual HG to learn from a farmer defineConstant("M", 0.1); // Mating rate
+	defineConstant("min_repro_age", 12); // Individuals MUST be OLDER than this age to reproduce

 	// Age related mortality table
 	defineConstant("age_scale", c(0.7, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0,  0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.025, 0.05, 0.075, 0.1, 0.15, 0.2, 0.25, 0.3, 0.35, 0.4, 0.45, 0.5, 0.55, 0.6, 0.65, 0.7, 0.75, 0.8, 0.85, 0.9, 0.95, 1.0));
  ```

- These parameters are all about rates.
+ These parameters are all about rates for mating, learning and death.
 This is the likelihood that farmers will teach a HG how to farm.
 The first param L is just simply how often this interaction happens.
  The second (LP) is the ratio of farmers to HGs in an area that is required for a HG to learn.
  For example, if a given area is majority HG it may be less likely that the minority farmers teach.
  This of course can be changed as you see fit.
 By default here we see the param is 60%.

+ Next is a minimum age required for reproduction.
+Inidividuals MUST BE OLDER than the provided age in this parameter for them to be able to reproduce.
+This prevents infants and small children from being able to reproduce which is unrealistic.

  Lastly, the age related mortality table is a life table.
 It is implimented similarly to SLiM recipe 16.2 Age structure (a life table model) by Benjamin C. Haller and Philipp W. Messer.
 It is decribed in the [manual](http://benhaller.com/slim/SLiM_Manual.pdf) in a succinct and useful way: